CIVSOF143-Soft-Tech/testing/README.md

 # testing
-this is skills hub practice session
+this is skills hub practice session-1